parcel-bundler/website/src/features/parcel-api.md

 ## Dev server

-The development server is include in the default Parcel config.
+The development server is included in the default Parcel config.
 It can be enabled by passing `serveOptions` to the `Parcel` constructor and running Parcel in watch mode.
 Hot reloading can be enabled by setting `hmrOptions`.
 A `port` is the only required option, but others such as HTTPS options may also be set.

 {% sample %}
 {% samplefile "build.mjs" %}